anoshenko/rui/README.md

 * Animated property value changes (hereinafter "transition animation")
 * Script animated change of one or more properties (hereinafter simply "animation script")

-### Animation interface
+### AnimationProperty interface

-The Animation interface is used to set animation parameters.
+The AnimationProperty interface is used to set animation parameters.
 It extends the Properties interface.
 The interface is created using the function:

-	func NewAnimation(params Params) Animation
+	func NewAnimation(params Params) AnimationProperty

-Some of the properties of the Animation interface are used in both types of animation, the rest are used only in animation scripts.
+Some of the properties of the AnimationProperty interface are used in both types of animation, the rest are used only in animation scripts.

 Common properties are